argonautproject/cgm/input/pagecontent/index.md

 ### SMART Health Links for CGM Data Sharing

-SMART Health Links (SHLinks) provide a complementary method for sharing CGM data and reports between patients, caregivers, clinicians, and other authorized parties.
-SHLinks allow users to easily share selected subsets of CGM data as needed, without relying on direct integration between systems.
+The Data Submission protocol defined above enables standardized integration between CGM data sources and receiving systems like EHRs.
+However, there are situations where tighter integration is not feasible or desired.
+[SMART Health Links](https://docs.smarthealthit.org/smart-health-links/) (SHLinks) provide a complementary method for sharing CGM data and reports among patients, caregivers, clinicians, and other authorized parties.
+SHLinks allow users to easily share selected subsets of CGM data as needed, offering an always up-to-date data feed without the need for direct system integration between the sharing parties.
+Specific scenarios where SHLinks provide value include:

-#### Use Cases
+- Sharing with parties that cannot or do not integrate with the Data Submission protocol, such as schools, camps, temporary caregivers during travel, etc.

-By offering user-mediated sharing of both granular data and summarized reports, SHLinks can flexibly support diverse sharing scenarios.
+- Allowing patients granular control over what specific data is shared and with whom, beyond just provider-patient contexts.

-* Patient mediated sharing of CGM data
+- Providing a simple, accessible sharing method for non-technical users like patients and caregivers.
-  * for referrals, care transitions, school, or travel
+- Enabling temporary data sharing for finite needs like referrals, research studies, or consultations.

-  * with clinicians, caregivers, or researchers.
+By defining a tightly-orchestrated Data Submission API as well as a more loosely-coupled SHLinks capability, this IG ensures comprehensive interoperability that accommodates diverse real-world requirements across the CGM data sharing landscape.

 #### Actors

-**SHLink Creator.** A system that can generate SHLinks containing CGM data and reports, acting as a SHLink Sharing Application.
+**SHLink Creator:** A system that can generate SHLinks containing CGM data and reports, acting as a SHLink Sharing Application.

-**SHLink Receiver.** A system that can receive and process SHLinks containing CGM data and reports, acting as a SHLink Receiving Application.
+**SHLink Receiver:** A system that can receive and process SHLinks containing CGM data and reports, acting as a SHLink Receiving Application.

 #### Workflow

 1. The SHLink Creator allows the user to select the desired CGM data and reports to share, as well as the time period to include.
 Options include:
-   * Data to include: CGM Summary, CGM Sensor Readings, CGM Devices
+   - Data to include: CGM Summary, CGM Sensor Readings, CGM Devices
-   * Time period: Past 2 weeks, 1 month, 3 months, etc.
+   - Time period: Past 2 weeks, 1 month, 3 months, etc.
-   * Link expiration time, if any
+   - Link expiration time, if any

-2. The SHLink Creator generates a SHLink containing the user-selected content, encrypted with a unique key
+2. The SHLink Creator generates a SHLink containing the user-selected content, encrypted with a unique key.

 3. The user shares the SHLink with the intended recipient(s), who use a SHLink Receiver to periodically access the shared data and stay up-to-date over time.

-The shared data are generated each time the SHLink is accessed and conform to the CGM Data Submission profiles defined above.
-For detailed technical requirements, refer to the [SMART Health Links specification](https://docs.smarthealthit.org/smart-health-links/).
+4. The shared data conforms to the CGM Data Submission profiles, promoting interoperability and accessibility across different systems and platforms.